Whangārei: Geographical features

-The Hatea River flows south through the city and empties into Whangārei Harbour.
+The Hātea River flows south through the city and empties into Whangārei Harbour.
 The river has a spectacular 26 m waterfall in Tikipunga, 6 km north of the city.

 Matakohe, or Limestone Island, lies in the harbour close to the city.
-Owned by Whangārei District, it is subject to ecological island restoration by the Friends of Matakohe/Limestone Island Society.
+Owned by Whangarei District, it is subject to ecological island restoration by the Friends of Matakohe/Limestone Island Society.

 Suburbs

 Whangārei Central is the main business district.
 The city's urban area spreads through the valleys of the surrounding area.
 The suburbs are: